emscripten-core/emscripten/site/source/docs/porting/connecting_cpp_and_javascript/embind.rst

 Embind supports three return value policies that behave differently depending on the return type of the function.
 The policies work as follows:

-* default (no argument) - Use the objects copy constructor since this is generally safe and decouples returned values lifetime from the original.
+* default (no argument) - Use the object's copy constructor since this is generally safe and decouples returned values lifetime from the original.
 * :cpp:type:`return_value_policy::take_ownership` - Ownership is transferred to JS.
 * :cpp:type:`return_value_policy::reference` - Reference an existing object but do not take